dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 ---
 ## Free Agents

-Free Agents are characters in BT3 that can be on teams, but are not required to fit the team theme.
+Free Agents (FA) are characters in BT3 that can be on teams, but are not required to fit the team theme.
 The intention was that these characters could be used to cover for a weak character on a team with a limited theme.

 At this time, the characters guaranteed to be Free Agents are: